Deep Learning for Biological Data Integration

 Environmental Effects on Protein-Protein Interactions

 A complete understanding of how environmental factors influence HIV transmission is needed for the development of an effective HIV vaccine.
 I develop and utilize state-of-the-art modelling and simulation methods to investigate protein-protein interactions involved in viral transmission at the molecular level, and determine how relevant environmental factors (such as salt concentration and pH) affect these interactions.
-This project is a collaboration with researchers at Los Alamos National Laboratory.
+This project was a collaboration with researchers at Los Alamos National Laboratory.
+Relevant publications: [Morton and Phillips, 2021] [Morton and Phillips, 2021] [Morton, Phillips and Phillips, 2019] [Morton, Howton and Phillips, 2018] [Gottardo et al., 2013] [Stieh et al., 2013]

 Mutational Analysis of Metalloproteins